HiromitsuAraki/MatrixMaker/README.md

 ## Implementations
 ### Data uploading and parameter setting
 *MatrixMaker* requires methylome data as its inputs.
 Please refer **Input file format** about the file format of methylome data.
+In order to upload methylome data, users prepare a directory

 Following data upload, *Methylica* requests its users to select species with its reference genome version, genomic elements to be analyzed (CpG island, gene body, first intron and promoter), and k or the number of ICs (minimum = 2; maximum = the number of samples). *Methylica* provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
 When users select all parameters, users need to press "Run" button to start analysis.